Voting Rules for Accurate Democracy Voting Systems. Rules Introduction Lesson Plans Workshop

 Does its voter have more votes or power than any other voter: ?

-2. Your second-choice vote cannot hurt your first choice: True, False,
+2. Your backup choice cannot hurt your first choice: True, False,

 3. Only one candidate can reach a 50% + 1 vote finish line: True, False,

-4. How can your group use Instant Runoff Voting ?
+4. Who could use Instant Runoff Voting ?

 Answers: Put your mouse pointer on a question, but do not click it.